jsafrane/glusterfs-mounter/README.md

     EOF
     ```

 2. Configure `kubelet` daemon.
-On Atomic host, edit `/etc/kubernetes/kubelet` and add `--config=...` option to set directory with static pods and `--volume-mounter=container --mount-container=...` to instruct `kubelet` to use `mounter` container to mount GlusterFS (and plain `/bin/mount` for everything else).
-Of course, use your local IP address instead of `192.168.100.81`.
+On Atomic host, edit `/etc/kubernetes/kubelet` and add `--config=...` option to set directory with static pods and `--volume-mounter=container --mount-container=...` to instruct `kubelet` to use a container named 'mounter' in a pod with label 'name=glusterfs-mounter' to mount GlusterFS (and plain `/bin/mount` for everything else).

     ```
     $ vi /etc/kubernetes/kubelet
     ...
-    KUBELET_ARGS="--config=/etc/kubelet.d --volume-mounter=container --mount-container=glusterfs:default:mounter-192.168.100.81:mounter --cluster_dns=10.254.0.10 --cluster_domain=kube.local"
+    KUBELET_ARGS="--config=/etc/kubelet.d --volume-mounter=container --mount-container=glusterfs:name=glusterfs-mounter:mounter --cluster_dns=10.254.0.10 --cluster_domain=kube.local"
     ```

 3. Restart `kubelet` and wait until it downloads the mounter container image.
 It should start it in a minute or so, it will be visible in `docker ps` output on the node or as *mirror pod* in `kubectl get pods` output.